 In 2015, U.S made a total retail sales revenue of $ 4.785 trillion, and online sales had accounted for 7.2% of the total.

 In 2016 the total retail sales in the U.S is expected to make around $ 5 trillion.
-It is also estimated that by 2019, online sales will contribute to about 9.8% of the total retail sales.
+By 2019, online sales will contribute to about 9.8% of the total retail sales.

 We can see a huge leap forward in the online retail industry in the U.S. Yet, it contributes to a very small percentage of the total retail and the rest is owned by the offline, even today.